Rožaje: History

 Rožaje was first settled in antiquity by the Illyrians.
 Evidence of this Illyrian settlement is located on Brezojevica Hill.
 Later, during the migration of the Slavs, Slavs settled in the area.
 Rožaje was first mentioned in 1571 and 1585.
 The settlement surrounding the then fort was called Trgovište, which it was called until 1912.

 During the Ottoman Empire's reign over Montenegro, the Sultan Murat II Mosque was constructed in the city in the 1500s, which also contains the turbe of the sultan's body.
 It is considered to be the oldest mosque in the entire city.

 In 1700, after the Great Serb Migration, the Albanian clans of the Kelmendi and Kuçi and other tribes like the Shkreli of Rugova established themselves in the region of Rožaje and the neighboring town of Tutin in Serbia.
 The Shala, Krasniqi, and Gashi also moved in the region.
+In the villages surrounding Rozaje, 44 Albanian families of the Kelmendi were noted in 1721 and 58 residents in Urban Rozaje itself.

 In 1797, the Ganić kula, a defensive tower was built from the Muslim side of the Kuči, as they supported the Muslim authority and cultural practices, was built.
 Nowadays, the tower is currently the town's museum.

 During World War I, the army of the Kingdom of Montenegro captured the city in 1912 from the Ottoman Empire, during the First Balkan War.
 Within this time, the Montenegrin Army under King Nikola quickly sought to Serbianize the population, to reduce threats of invasions or uprisings by the Albanian locals.
 It was officially ceded to Montenegro following the Treaty of London in 1913 that ended the war.
 In 1917, the local Albanian qadi Bajram Balota organised a force of irregulars in the territory held by Austria-Hungary in Montenegro around Berane and Rožaje, with his soldiers and allies persecuting and killing Orthodox Montenegrins.
-His movement was dissolved following a defeat by Austro-Hungarian soldiers on June 18th, 1918.
-In 1919, after the war, Rožaje was one of the main cities that participated in an Albanian revolt, which later came to be known as the Plav Rebellion (Montenegrin: Plavskog Pobuna), rising up together with the Plav and Gusinje districts and fighting against the inclusion of Sandzak in the Kingdom of Serbs, Croats and Slovenes.
+His movement was dissolved following a defeat by Austro-Hungarian soldiers on 18 June 1918.
+In 1919, after the war, Rožaje was one of the main cities that participated in an Albanian revolt, which later came to be known as the Plav Rebellion (Montenegrin: Plavska Pobuna), rising up together with the Plav and Gusinje districts and fighting against the inclusion of Sandžak in the Kingdom of Serbs, Croats and Slovenes.
 An estimated 700 Albanians were killed in Rožaje by the Serbian army when the rebellion was quelled.
 These events resulted in a large influx of Albanians migrating to Albania.